What is East Asian Medicine?

 What is a typical session like?

 Once I’ve made a diagnosis, we’ll talk about a course of treatment.
 I will then treat you with acupuncture or massage, possibly combined with simultaneous moxibustion, cupping, or other treatments.
 Before you leave, I’ll offer recommendations for diet, exercise, herbal remedies, or other changes, as appropriate to your needs.
 We will discuss these options and make a plan that works for your lifestyle.
+All sessions last an hour.

 Are you a real doctor?